 Allegro Orchestra Chairs

 The Allegro stackable orchestra chairs were first made in steel.
 Once we discovered the benefits of aluminum frames, the Allegro orchestra chairs became a focal point of development.
 Concert Design is the only company to manufacture orchestra chairs in aluminum.
 The design is classy and modern; it is evident that the Allegro stands alone for good looks, as well as musician-specific features.
 Solid aluminum leg extensions are manually set ahead of time.
 The Allegro is the only orchestra chair that has a back support separate from the chair frame.
 This means that the back support bar can be individually chosen for the comfort and support of each musician.
 Details on the Allegro web page.

 Concert Design Standard of Excellence

-As the business grew and Concert Design became known, our standard of top quality products that literally last a lifetime, health-wise designs, customer service, and a willingness to work with our customers to bring complete satisfaction was at the top of our daily way of doing business and continues.
+Concert Design is known for our standard of top quality products that literally last a lifetime, health-wise designs, customer service, and a willingness to work with our customers to bring complete satisfaction.

 Sal Porretta and Lois Stouffer are happily enjoying their retirement.
 They continue to consult with the new management team as part of the transition and love hearing about all of the returning and new customers.